Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Realization of CoDE for Acceleration-based Systems

 \subsection{Overall Architecture}

-An diagram of the overall architecture for CoDE is shown in~\cref{fig:franka_demo}, in which we have two separate neural networks, one for the auxiliary trajectory, and the other one for the motion policy.
-The auxiliary trajectory network takes a tuple of time stamp, start and goal end-effector poses as input, and outputs a state vector which consists of position and velocity (see~\eqref{eq:traj_net}).
+A diagram of the overall architecture for CoDE is shown in~\cref{fig:franka_demo}, in which we have two separate neural networks, one for the auxiliary trajectory, and the other one for the policy.
+The auxiliary trajectory network takes a tuple of time, start and goal end-effector poses, and obstacle information, if applicable, as input, and outputs a state vector which consists of position and velocity (see~\eqref{eq:traj_net}).
 An acceleration action is obtained through finite differencing the velocity.
-The motion policy network takes the state from the trajectory network and outputs an action.
+The policy network takes the state from the trajectory network and outputs an action.

-To ensure that auxiliary trajectory matches the trajectory demonstration, we have a loss~\eqref{eq:collocation-double-integrator} consists of two parts: \textit{1)} a loss between the target state from the trajectory demonstrations and the auxiliary trajectories, and \textit{2)} a loss that captures the difference between the action generated by the motion policy and the action output from the auxiliary trajectory network is imposed such that the auxiliary trajectory can be generated by the motion policy network.
-Optimizing both losses simultaneously, we can eventually learn a trajectory representation that fits the demonstration data well and obtain a motion policy whose rollout matches the auxiliary trajectory and the trajectory demonstration as well.
+To ensure that auxiliary trajectory matches the trajectory demonstration, we have a loss~\eqref{eq:collocation-double-integrator} consists of two parts: \textit{1)} a loss between the target state from the trajectory demonstrations and the auxiliary trajectories, and \textit{2)} a loss that captures the difference between the action generated by the policy and the action output from the auxiliary trajectory network.
+As is discussed in~\cref{sec:CoDE}, the second loss is imposed such that the auxiliary trajectory becomes an approximated rollout trajectory for the learned policy.
+By optimizing both losses simultaneously, we can learn a policy whose rollout trajectories match both the auxiliary trajectories and the demonstrations.